History of Oprah Winfrey in Timeline

 2005: Greatest Woman in American History

-In 2005, Oprah Winfrey was named the greatest woman in American history as part of a public poll for The Greatest American.
+In 2005, Oprah Winfrey was named the greatest woman in American history as part of a public poll as part of The Greatest American.

-In the August 2006 issue of O, the Oprah Magazine, Oprah Winfrey addressed persistent rumors about her and Gayle King being gay, discussing the nature of their close bond.
+In the August 2006 issue of O, the Oprah Magazine, Oprah Winfrey addressed the persistent rumors that she and Gayle King were gay, explaining that their close bond is not sexual and she is not ashamed of her sexuality.

-In 2006, after James Frey's A Million Little Pieces was found to contain fabrications, Oprah Winfrey confronted him on her show over the breach of trust.
+After James Frey's A Million Little Pieces was found to contain fabrications, Oprah Winfrey confronted him on her show over the breach of trust in 2006.

 A Million Little Pieces